crcn/beanpoll.js/README.md

 Brazil Nut - Super scale your node.js apps
 ==========================================

 Brazil nut was built to abstract routing calls, whether it's via HTTP, websockets, or within the application.
 All communication is handled exactly the same.
-What does this mean?

-	- To Do. it's f'n 2:17 AM.
-My brain is off.

 What are the features?
 ----------------------

-	- syntactic sugar
+- syntactic sugar for defining routes
-	- push / pull changes
+- push / pull routes
+- easy network mapping

 Code Usage
 ----------